 Medicines.
 Some voice disorders are caused by a problem that can be treated with medicine.
 For

-example, antacid medicine may be used for GERD.
+instance, antacid medicine may be used for GERD.
 Or hormone therapy may be used for

 problems with the thyroid or female hormones.

 Injections.
 Your doctor can treat muscle spasms in the throat with a shot of botulinum toxin.

 In some cases, your doctor can inject fat or other fillers into the vocal cords.
 This